Plastic-free cutlery innovation

 As governments prepare to ban plastics, onboard caterers are looking for tableware alternatives.
-Cutlery specialist, Sola, tells Julie Baxter it has the solution
+Cutlery specialist, SOLA Netherlands, tells Julie Baxter it has the solution

 As the EU prepares to ban all single-use plastics onboard by 2021, suppliers are hunting alternative materials for tableware products from avocado pips to potato starch, bamboo to sugarcane, but cutlery specialist, Sola believes it has a way to help with its new range of stainless steel products.

 The company has developed three new cutlery designs each of which can compliment onboard tray settings but in addition is uniquely light.
 The first, Oasis, is rounded, the second, Palm, is more square shaped while the third, Manhattan, has more of a curve to the handle.
 They are all produced in 0,5 mm thickness, and weigh just 7-10 grams per piece.
 They are produced in the same steel as normal cutlery and have been designed with strengthened necks to prevent bending.
 They are fully rotable.

 Hans Engels explains: “The main difference in our new designs compared to the usual airline cutlery is the thickness, weight and price.
 We’ve reduced the thickness of the material we use so our cutlery set weighs, on average, 70% less than a regular Economy class cutlery set and it is also considerably cheaper depending on criteria volumes, design and delivery location.
 Using steel is also so much more stylish.”